 Connecting the growing communities in Melbourne’s inner north corridor to the CBD, the extension project has created three state-of-the-art stations at Middle Gorge, Mernda and Hawkstowe, eight kilometres of new duplicated rail line and five grade separations.

-One year after the opening of the extension, passengers have made over 1.8 million trips on the line.
+One year after the opening of the extension, passengers had made over 1.8 million trips on the line.

 Jason Embley, Principal, Grimshaw